Key takeaways:

 A sickle cell crisis can cause a feeling of intense pain that needs immediate treatment.
 It happens when your red blood cells form a sickle shape — similar to the letter C — and clump together to block one or more blood vessels.
 This jam can happen suddenly and affect any part of your body.

 If and when this happens, pain medications are a priority.
-They're crucial to controlling pain and discomfort from this complication of SCD.
+They're crucial to managing pain and discomfort from this complication of SCD.
 But what are these medications?
 And can any of them prevent sickle cell crises from happening in the first place?

 Here, we’ll talk about what you need to know about medications used to treat and prevent sickle cell crises.